 The agile development movement is making testers shift their tests to the left.
 From a practical perspective, this means that the testers are getting closer to the frontend developers, and the testers’ automated tests need to be integrated with the developers’ tests (I discussed this in considerable length here, if you’re interested).

 This is interesting.
 The shift-left movement now ties together the tester’s tests and the developer’s tests.
 This begs the question — should the tests be written in the same language?

 I will try to convince you that answering yes to that question has many benefits to both sides.

 Writing tests in a different language than the developer

 When the tester writes their tests in a different language than the developers do, what naturally happens is that a barrier dividing the two tests exists.
 This barrier exists because:

 - The developer will not want to add tests to the tester’s tests.

-- The tester will find it difficult to help with the developer tests and to add to them.
+- The tester will find it difficult to both help with the developer tests and to add to them.

 - The developer and tester can’t share code and processes between them.

-This is totally natural and would happen even between two developers on the same team that speak different language.
+This is totally natural and would happen even between two developers on the same team that speak different languages.
 But in an agile company, the testers and developers should be working together as close as possible in order to deliver the software.
 And this barrier impedes this.